-The word ‘Recant’ (Verb) refers to the act of publicly withdrawing or taking back a previously stated opinion, belief, or statement, often due to a change of heart, new understanding, or external pressure.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Recant’ correctly in sentences.
+The word ‘Recant’ (verb) means to publicly withdraw or take back a previously stated belief, opinion, or statement.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and practical example sentences showing how to use ‘recant’ correctly.

 Recant Explained in Depth